Mickey's Orphans

 Mickey's Orphans is a 1931 American animated short film produced by Walt Disney Productions and released by Columbia Pictures.
 The cartoon takes place during Christmas time and stars Mickey Mouse, Minnie Mouse, and Pluto, who take in a group of disruptive and mischievous kittens.
 It is directed by Burt Gillett and features the voices of Walt Disney as Mickey and Marcellite Garner as Minnie.
-It was the 36th Mickey Mouse film, the twelfth of that year.
+It was the 36th Mickey Mouse film and the twelfth of that year.

 The film was nominated for the Academy Award for Best Animated Short Film at the 5th Academy Awards in 1932, the award's inaugural year.
 It lost to another Disney film, Flowers and Trees, Disney's first color film.

 Mickey's Orphans is a remake of the 1927 Oswald the Lucky Rabbit cartoon Empty Socks, the oldest Disney cartoon with a Christmas theme.
 The latter was considered lost, but an almost complete copy, missing about one minute, was found in The National Library of Norway in December 2014.